 The important thing is to forge your own way.
 Come to grips with your strengths, be realistic, look in the mirror and see your future.

 Robert Half Finance & Accounting has more resources to help you move your career in the direction you want it to go.
-Check it out.

 Richard Singer, Robert Half’s senior vice president and director of permanent placement, has his CPA and MBA and worked 10 years in public and private accounting before he started working as an executive recruiter.